tayloredwebsites/healthy-meals/README.md

 [TOC](#table-of-contents)

-Please enter issues or pull requests (initially) for the following:
+Please enter issues (initially) or pull requests for the following:
 - Documentation issues, updates, or feature requests
-- Base Starter branch issues, updates, or feature requests
+- 'starter' branch issues, updates, or feature requests
 - Application feature requests

-If you have any questions, or are interested in contributing to the software development, please email [David Andrews Taylor of Taylored Web Sites](mailto:tayloredwebsites@me.com)
+If you have any questions, or are interested in contributing to the software development, please email [David A. Taylor of Taylored Web Sites](mailto:tayloredwebsites@me.com)

 ## License